HeteroRAG: A Heterogeneous Retrieval-Augmented Generation Framework for Medical Vision Language Tasks: Related Work

-Acknowledging the limitations of report-only retrieval, recent studies have increasingly emphasized medical documents as knowledge sources \cite{Choi2025, Shaaban2025, Wu2025, Hamza2025}.
+Acknowledging the limitations of report-only retrieval, recent medical MMRAG studies have increasingly emphasized medical documents as knowledge sources \cite{Choi2025, Shaaban2025, Wu2025, Hamza2025}.
 Among them, MKGF~\cite{Wu2025} and K-LLaVA~\cite{Hamza2025} both employ multimodal retrievers to fetch documents from the database, aiming to mitigate hallucination issues in language models.
 ChatCAD+~\cite{Zhao2024a} and MIRA~\cite{Wang2025a} utilize a zero-shot query rewriting module for retrieval.
 Nevertheless, these retrieval methods overlook the substantial content differences among various corpora, lacking corpus-specific retrieval mechanisms.
+While corpus-specific query generation has shown promise in text-only RAG~\cite{Chen2025}, such methods lack cross-modal perception of visual evidence, and applying them to multimodal clinical scenarios remains an open challenge.